 Full of life, music fills the brightly coloured bustling streets night and day, whether seeping through the doors of its many pubs or being belted out by the talented street performers that are a central and charming feature of Galway.

 Though it definitely feels “touristy”, it’s justifiably so as Galway certainly has plenty of reasons why visitors should come here.
-And there’s still an overwhelmingly traditional atmosphere that makes it feel like the real thing rather than an appropriation of it, which some popular places suffer from.
+And there’s still an overwhelmingly traditional atmosphere that makes it feel like the real thing rather than an appropriation of it.

-The Best Things to See and Do in Galway
+Best Things To Do In Galway Ireland

 Eyre Square & Kennedy Park

 It was officially renamed John F. Kennedy Memorial Park in honour of the American president who made a speech here in 1963, but it’s still referred to by many people by its former moniker, Eyre Square.

-There’s Browne Doorway, a medieval house front that was moved here to be put on display, a water fountain statue that represents the city’s connection with the sea and a bust portrait of Kennedy himself.
+There’s Browne Doorway, a medieval house front that was moved here to be put on display, a water fountain statue of a Galway sailboat or ‘Hooker’ that represents the city’s connection with the sea and a bust portrait of Kennedy himself.

 Oscar & Eduard Wilde Statue

-This one had me puzzled when we came across it, because though I’m obviously very familiar with the famous Irish playwright and poet Oscar Wilde, I was completely ignorant as to who the mustachioed guy sat next to him on the bench was.
+This one had me puzzled when we came across it.
+Because although I’m very familiar with the famous Irish playwright and poet Oscar Wilde, I was completely ignorant as to who the mustachioed guy sat next to him on the bench was.

 Despite being alive during the same period, the two never met, and I’m not even certain they were aware of each other’s work.
-The meeting depicted was imagined by the sculptor and the original statue is in Tartu, but Estonia was keen to gift a replica to Galway.
+The meeting depicted was imagined by the sculptor and the original statue is in Tartu.
+But Estonia was keen to gift a replica to Galway.

 This town castle that bears their name dates back over 500 years and was once the family home.
 It now forms part of the busy Shop Street which is lined with really colourful and old looking buildings, but the architecture definitely stands out.

 The four storeys are decorated with intricate gargoyles, coats of arms and fancy arches and window openings.
-It’s now a bank which seems a shame for such an historically significant building, but it does mean that you can still go inside and see it from another perspective.
+It’s now a bank which seems a shame for such a historically significant building, but it does mean that you can still go inside and see it from another perspective.

-St Nicholas’ Church
+St Nicholas’ Collegiate Church

-Incredibly, it’s been in continuous use since it was built in 1320 and has got a fascinating history, having been used by Christopher Columbus as his place of worship during a stop off he made in Galway.
+Incredibly, it’s been in continuous use since it was built in 1320 and has a fascinating history, having been used by Christopher Columbus as his place of worship during a stop off he made in Galway.

 Curiously, the Spanish Arch is actually two arches that stand at the site of the former harbour next to the river.
-They both used to be part of the ancient city wall, which parts of can be seen still standing at various points throughout the city.
+They both used to be part of the ancient city wall, parts of which can be seen still standing at various points throughout the city.